Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 You don't have to spend a couple thousand dollars on a fancy metal detector for coin shooting, but it's important to choose one with reasonable search coil depth and features that will help you find more coins.

 - Manual ground balancing, not factory preset

 - Maximum search depth of at least 6-inches

-You can pick up a non-waterproof metal detector a few hundred dollars.
-If you never plan to do any water hunting, an inexpensive land detector is all you need.
+You can pick up a non-waterproof metal detector for a few hundred dollars.
+If you don't plan to do any water hunting, an inexpensive land detector is all you need.
 For coin hunting, Garrett metal detectors work great.
 I use the Garrett AT Pro, an all-terrain detector, for all of my metal detecting.
-I've found a lot of deeper old coins with this machine.
-It has all of the necessary features needed for coin hunting.
+I've found a lot of deeper old coins with this detector.
+It has all of the necessary features needed for coin, ring and relic hunting.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.